 Brian Browne is the Director of Education and Outreach at Banner Research and the President of Dementia Care Education.
 Brian directs education and community outreach initiatives within the science, business and lay communities.
 In this capacity he interprets the science to the Local, national and international community and creates mutually beneficial strategic partnerships.
 Brian is a frequent lecturer at meetings and conferences around the country and has expertise in Dementia Care Education and training and Alzheimer’s research.

-The Endeavor In-Home Care team in Alzheimer’s care in Chandler, AZ brings amazing education directly to the community with our Cognitive Health Lecture Series so needed resources are readily available to the public.
+Endeavor In-Home Care’s experts in Alzheimer’s care in Mesa, AZ brings amazing education directly to the community with our Cognitive Health Lecture Series so needed resources are readily available to the public.
 There is limited space available at this event, so please RSVP by calling 480-498-2324.

 Maintaining a healthy memory as one grows older is a concern for many seniors, given the risk of Alzheimer’s and other forms of dementia.
 A growing body of research suggests that sleep and exercise play an integral role in supporting brain health.
 Since exercising can be challenging for some seniors with mobility impairments, a caregiver from a senior in-home care agency can lend a helping hand.